AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 ### 4. Did this leading company have significantly higher or lower amount of layoffs then other companies?
-Exploring the average salaries associated with different skills revealed which skills are the highest paying.

 ```sql
 WITH ranks AS
 (